project-ecc/ecchat/quickstart.md

 	/tag

 depending on your terminal emulation app, you should be able to copy this to the clipboard.
-With Putty on Windows this is done with SHIFT and a left click mouse drag.
+With Cygwin64 Terminal this is done with SHIFT and a left click mouse drag.

 Alternatively you can take a screen shot of your routing tag as a QR code: